-A phenotype is represented by an elongated hexagon, as illustrated in Figure 2.40.
+A phenotype is represented by an elongated hexagon, as illustrated in Figure 2.40 on the next page.

 A phenotype is identified by a label placed in an unbordered box containing a string of characters.
 The characters can be distributed on several lines to improve readability, although this is not mandatory.
 The label box must be attached to the center of the phenotype container.
 The label may spill outside of the container.